Microplastics: Manufacturing

 The manufacture of plastic products uses granules and small resin pellets as their raw material.
 In the United States, production increased from 2.9 million pellets in 1960 to 21.7 million pellets in 1987.
 In 2019, plastic world production was 368 million tonnes; 51% were produced in Asia.
 China, the world's largest producer, created 31% of the world total.
 Through accidental spillage during land or sea transport, inappropriate use as packing materials, and direct outflow from processing plants, these raw materials can enter aquatic ecosystems.
-In an assessment of Swedish waters using an 80 µm mesh, KIMO Sweden found typical microplastic concentrations of 150–2,400 microplastics per m3; in a harbor adjacent to a plastic production facility, the concentration was 102,000 per m3.
+In an assessment of Swedish waters using an 80 μm mesh, KIMO Sweden found typical microplastic concentrations of 150–2,400 microplastics per m3; in a harbor adjacent to a plastic production facility, the concentration was 102,000 per m3.

 Many industrial sites in which convenient raw plastics are frequently used are located near bodies of water.
 If spilled during production, these materials may enter the surrounding environment, polluting waterways.
 "More recently, Operation Cleansweep, a joint initiative of the American Chemistry Council and Society of the Plastics Industry, is aiming for industries to commit to zero pellet loss during their operations".
 Overall, there is a significant lack of research aimed at specific industries and companies that contribute to microplastics pollution.

-Packaging and shipping

-Shipping has significantly contributed to marine pollution.
-Some statistics indicate that in 1970, commercial shipping fleets around the world dumped over 23,000 tons of plastic waste into the marine environment.
-In 1988, an international agreement (MARPOL 73/78, Annex V) prohibited the dumping of waste from ships into the marine environment.
-In the United States, the Marine Plastic Pollution Research and Control Act of 1987 prohibits discharge of plastics in the sea, including from naval vessels.
-However, shipping remains a dominant source of plastic pollution, having contributed around 6.5 million tons of plastic in the early 1990s.
-Research has shown that approximately 10% of the plastic found on the beaches in Hawaii are nurdles.
-In one incident on July 24, 2012, 150 tonnes of nurdles and other raw plastic material spilled from a shipping vessel off the coast near Hong Kong after a major storm.
-This waste from the Chinese company Sinopec was reported to have piled up in large quantities on beaches.
-While this is a large incident of spillage, researchers speculate that smaller accidents also occur and further contribute to marine microplastic pollution.